foxBMS/foxBMS-documentation/doc/sphinx/gettingstarted/quickstart_HW_cables.rst

  * Supply of the slaveboard
  * Input of the cell voltages to the |LTC| monitoring chip

 The layout of the connector is described in :numref:`table %s <cell_voltage_connector>`.
-12 battery cells should be connected in series, between VBAT+ and VBAT-.
-The slave board is supplied by VBAT+ and VBAT-.
-The total voltage of all cell in series must lie between 11V and 55V (see [ltc_datasheet6804]_).
+Up to 12 battery cells can be connected in series, between VBAT+ and VBAT-.
+The |BMS-Slave| is supplied by VBAT+ and VBAT-.
+The total voltage of all cells in series must be between 11V and 55V (see [ltc_datasheet6804]_ and [ltc_datasheet6811]_).
 0- correspond to the negative pole of cell 0, 0+ to the positive pole of cell 0, 1- correspond to the negative pole of cell 1, 1+ to the positive pole of cell 1 and so one till 11+, the positive pole of cell 11.
-As the cells are connected in series, the positive pole of one cell is connected to the negative pole of the next cell:
-0+ to 1-, 1+ to 2+ and so on.
+As the cells are connected in series, the positive pole of one cell is connected to the negative pole of the next cell: 0+ to 1-, 1+ to 2+ and so on.
 The poles should be connected to the cell voltage connector as shown in :numref:`table %s <cell_voltage_connector>`.

-If less than 12 cells are used, information must searched in the |LTC| datasheet ([ltc_datasheet6804]_).
+If less than 12 battery cells are used, information on how to connect them can be found |LTC| datasheets ([ltc_datasheet6804]_ and [ltc_datasheet6811]_).

 .. _cell_voltage_connector_layout:
 .. figure:: ./_figures/2016-04-12_sixteencon.png